abdulla777084/Women-Safety-App/README.md

 # Women’s Safety App — UI/UX Prototype

 This repository contains a visual prototype for a mobile app designed to support women's safety in public spaces.
-The prototype was created using Figma as part of a "tech for good" initiative, focusing on how design and technology can empower vulnerable communities.
+The prototype was created using Figma as part of a "Tech for Good" initiative, focusing on how design and technology can empower vulnerable communities.

 ## 🧠 Project Purpose